-The medical community depends on the accuracy of images created by CT Scanners.
+The medical community depends on the accuracy of images created by CT Scan Machine.
 And most of the time, the images are accurate representations of the object that’s scanned.
 However, a number of image anomalies like streak artifacts can commonly occur.

 What Is A Streak Artifact?

 The name says it all: there’s a dark streak in the CT image and it usually appears between metal, bone, iodinated contrast, barium and other high-attenuation materials.
 But what causes it?
 It usually happens when the beam hardens and scatters.
 You’ll see bright streaks adjacent to dark ones.

 Beam hardening is an interesting occurrence.
 Think of yourself as an X-ray beam and you are running a race in the part of the body that is being scanned.
 You are running against a strong head wind and you lose energy and slow down the longer the wind is in your face.
 You expend more energy to maintain your pace as you run into the wind.
 Likewise, X-rays can lose their energy or “harden” more quickly when they pass through metal or bone rather than going through muscles or organs.